 The transportation industry was greatly impacted by the coronavirus pandemic (COVID-19).
 In the Bay Area, transportation agencies were and continue to be significantly affected with agencies reporting tens of thousands to millions of dollars in losses each week.
 Since March 2020, there has been, and still is, uncertainty as to how quickly the District's customers, thus revenues, will return to their previous levels.
 Although there has been consistent growth, so far the District has not yet seen the growth in demand across its modes of transportation necessary to return to its historical levels of service.
-The District's fee-for-service financial model is based primarily on usage of its services and has demonstrated its vulnerability to the scenario brought on by the pandemic.
-The drop in bridge patrons and transit ridership means there is insufficient revenue to fund the previous pre-pandemic transit service levels, the current level of transit services in FY 23/24 nor the projected level of services in FY 24/25 ridership increased in FY 22/23, again in FY 23/24 and an optimism for continued small growth in customer demand, this is still a time of unprecedented uncertainty as to the amount of long-term change in customer behavior that will occur.
+The District's fee-for-service financial model is based primarily on the usage of its services and has demonstrated its vulnerability to the scenario brought on by the pandemic.
+The drop in bridge patrons and transit ridership means there is insufficient revenue to fund the previous pre-pandemic transit service levels, the current level of transit services in FY 23/24 nor the projected level of services in FY 24/25.
+Ridership increased in FY 22/23, again in FY 23/24 and the budget supports a small amount of continued growth in customer demand.
+This is still a time of unprecedented uncertainty as to the amount of long-term change in customer behavior that will occur.

-The FY 24/25 Proposed Budget assumes a continued modest recovery in all the service areas but still requires the use of operating reserve funds to balance the budget.
-The FY 24/25 Proposed Budget continues to predict that the District will be required to make substantial changes to reduce its expenditures and/or increase its revenues to achieve its goal of a balanced budget in future years continued use of District reserve funds will be necessary.
-The long-term use of District reserve funds to cover operating expenses is not sustainable because those funds are required for maintenance, improvements and replacement of the District's capital assets, the bridge, maintenance facilities, terminals, buses and ferries.
+The FY 24/25 Adopted Budget assumes a continued modest recovery in all the service areas but still requires the use of operating reserve funds to balance the budget.
+The FY 24/25 Adopted Budget continues to predict that the District will be required to make substantial changes to reduce its expenditures and/or increase its revenues to achieve its goal of a balanced budget in future years.
+Until that happens continued use of District reserve funds will be necessary.
+The long-term use of District reserve funds to cover operating expenses is not sustainable because those funds are required for maintenance, improvements and replacement of the District's capital assets such as, the bridge, maintenance facilities, terminals, buses and ferries.

-The FY 24/25 Proposed Budget is built with conservative growth assumptions for transit ridership and bridge traffic but also with sufficient expense authority to allow the District to monitor the changes in customer demand and adjust its level of service accordingly.
+The FY 24/25 Adopted Budget is built with conservative growth assumptions for transit ridership and bridge traffic but also with sufficient expense authority to allow the District to monitor the changes in customer demand and adjust its level of service accordingly.
 Staff will work with the Board to determine what changes in expenses and revenues are necessary to keep the structural deficit as small as possible in order to keep reserve use as minimal as possible.

-The FY 24/25 Proposed Budget revenues and expenses each total \$318.7 million and are comprised of:
+The FY 24/25 Adopted Budget revenues and expenses each total \$320.2 million and are comprised of:

 - Revenues

 - Operating Budget

 - \$238.2 million in total operating revenues

-- \$34.4 million in District reserves
+- \$36.2 million in District reserves

 - Capital Budget

-- \$20.0 million in government grants
+- \$19.9 million in government grants

-- \$26.1 million District reserves
+- \$25.9 million District reserves

 - Expenses

 - Operating Budget

-- \$272.6 million in total operating expenses
+- \$274.4 million in total operating expenses

 - Capital Budget

-- \$46.1 million in total capital expenses
+- \$45.8 million in total capital expenses

-The FY 24/25 Proposed Budget provides the resources for the District to meet the current customer demand for transit service and strategically increase bus service.
+The FY 24/25 Adopted Budget provides the resources for the District to meet the current customer demand for transit service and strategically increase bus service.
 Specifically, there are sufficient resources to maintain current Bus and Ferry service levels, and modestly increase Bus service along the 580 and 101 corridors should demand warrant expansion.

-The FY 24/25 Proposed Budget includes a decrease in operating revenues of \$2.2 million due to a decrease in investment revenue partially offset by increases in toll and fare revenues.
-The FY 24/25 expenses are projected to be higher by \$21.4 million due to re-funding some vacancies, increased salary costs, pension, depreciation and debt service costs.
+The FY 24/25 Adopted Budget includes a decrease in operating revenues of \$7.6 million due to higher than expected investment revenue recorded in FY 23/24 offset by increases in toll and fare revenues.
+The FY 24/25 expenses are projected to be higher by \$33.1 million due to re-funding some vacancies, increased salary costs, pension, depreciation and debt service costs.